-I’ve come up with FIVE gerunds that describe how I’m dealing with this journey.
-(Finding and owning, asking and using, educating and reading, identifying and meeting, and finding again.
+I’ve come up with FIVE gerunds that describe how I’m dealing with this journey. (owning my emotions in the moment, surrounding myself in support, educating myself to this insidious and still somewhat mysterious disease, identifying the challenges I face, and finding joy in the midst of this unexpected journey.
 More on each of these as time goes on).

 First are three A’s that I am lucky to have had little experience with (yet):